 Making the Toppings

-While the cheesecakes are having their soak in the hot tub, make the compote and the Graham cracker crumble.
-The compote is soooo easy, just add the strawberries and sugar to a Ziploc bag, remove the air and add to the bath for 30-45 minutes.
+While the cheesecakes are having their soak in the water bath, make the strawberry compote and the Graham cracker crumble.
+The compote is super easy, just add the strawberries and sugar to a Ziploc bag, remove the air and add to the water bath for 30-45 minutes.

 - Sous vide circulator